winksaville/AssemblyScript/README.md

 AssemblyScript
 ==============
-A subset of [TypeScript](https://github.com/Microsoft/TypeScript) that compiles to [WebAssembly](http://webassembly.org/).
+AssemblyScript defines a subset of [TypeScript](https://github.com/Microsoft/TypeScript) that it compiles to [WebAssembly](http://webassembly.org/).
+The compiler itself is written in TypeScript and no binary dependencies are required to get started.
+Under the hood, it rewires TypeScript's [compiler API](https://github.com/Microsoft/TypeScript-wiki/blob/master/Using-the-Compiler-API.md) to [binaryen](https://github.com/WebAssembly/binaryen)'s compiler infrastructure.

 Be warned that this is an early prototype and that it cannot do anything useful yet.
-Under the hood, it rewires TypeScript's [compiler API](https://github.com/Microsoft/TypeScript-wiki/blob/master/Using-the-Compiler-API.md) to [binaryen](https://github.com/WebAssembly/binaryen)'s compiler infrastructure.

 Example
 -------